 Touching, in part, on real estate transactions is the wide world of oil and natural gas production.
 When new pockets of gas, oil, or other natural resources are discovered on property, there can be a race to buy and sell that property.
 Often, the contracts that enforce these purchases come into question later when it comes time to pay for the property.
 Your property rights might have been violated by unfair or predatory practices.

 Even more common are disputes regarding the piping, producing, or shipping of natural gas and oil products.
 Often, the ability to profit from gas and oil production is limited by how much of the resource you can move.
 Because of this, Texas has numerous pipelines that pump resources across the state and across the country.
 The property concerns involved with these pumping stations, monitoring stations, and land use can have a grave impact on the property owners and those in the surrounding areas.
 Protecting your property from predatory land buyers and the obnoxious effects of nearby production facilities can often mean taking your case to court.

 No one plans to lose money when they open a business, but so many companies ultimately end in bankruptcy.
 If your business is going under, an experienced attorney may be necessary to help you protect your finances and recover from bankruptcy.
 Depending on how your business is organized, you may be able to protect your individual assets from your business’ bankruptcy.

-Instead of filing for bankruptcy, whether as a business or an individual, you might have other options.
+Instead of filing for bankruptcy in Arlington, whether as a business or an individual, you might have other options.
 Our attorneys can help you seek alternatives to a bankruptcy filing that might be able to keep you in the black.
 If you do need to file, we may be able to help you recover the assets you need to hold onto.

-No matter what your business litigation needs are in Texas, our attorneys may be able to help.
-In Arlington, Dallas, Fort Worth, and Houston, contact The Queenan Law Firm today for a confidential, free consultation on your case.
+No matter what your business litigation needs are in Texas, our Arlington business litigation attorneys may be able to help.
+Contact the Queenan Law Firm today for a confidential, free consultation on your case.
 Call (817) 476-1797 today.